juergenweb/FrontendLoginRegister/README.md

 - "One-click" integration of an user login/registration system without the hazzle of creating all pages and forms by hand
 - "One-click" switch between login or login and registration option
 - Double opt-in with activation link on new registrations
-- Automatic sending of reminder mails, if account has not been activated after a certain time
+- Option for automatic sending of reminder mails, if account activation is still pending
-- Automatic deletion of unverified accounts after a certain time to prevent unused accounts (user will be warned via email before deletion)
+- Option for automatic deletion of unverified accounts after a certain time to prevent unused accounts
 - Option to use TFA-Email if installed for higher security on login
 - Mutli-language
 - Select if you want to login with username and password or email and password
 - Select the desired roles for newly created users
-- Select, which fields of the user template should be displayed on the registration and profile form (beside the mandatory fields)
+- Select, which fields of the user template should be displayed on the registration and profile form (beside the mandatory fields).
+Fields and order can be changed via drag and drop functionality
-- Offer users the possibility to delete their account in the members area using a deletion link with time expiration.
-If enabled, 2 pages for account deletion will get that status published, otherwise the status published will be removed from this pages.
+- Offer users the possibility to delete their account in the members area using a deletion link with time expiration
-- Customize the texts of the emails send by this modules
+- Customize the texts of the emails which will be send by this module
-- Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights)
+- Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
+CAPTCHA, various security settings,...)
 - Support for SeoMaestro if installed
-- Lock accounts via code inside the database if someone tries to log in with same username or email and different password variations
+- Lock accounts if suspicious login attempts were made

+##Table of contents

+Installation

 ## Installation
 Download the module, rename the module folder from FrontendLoginRegister-main to FrontendLoginRegister and add it inside the